 “Do I have to pay taxes on my gambling winnings?”

 This is a common question.
-In Australia the short answer is no. The long answer is it has never been specifically coded into tax law whether gambling winnings are taxable or not.
+In Australia, the short answer is no. The long answer is it has never been specifically coded into tax law whether gambling winnings are taxable or not.
 However, there is an overarching tax law principle which applies.
-Furthermore it has been decided upon in court cases in which the rulings have set legal precedents.
+Furthermore, it has been decided upon in court cases in which the rulings have set legal precedents.

 Whether or not you have to pay tax on gambling profit depends if the Australian Taxation Office (ATO) deems you to be running a business or not.
 It has nothing to do with whether it is your main source of income and it has nothing to do with windfall tax laws, as is sometimes suggested.

-If you are running a gambling business you can report your net winnings as your income and claim your internet connection, computer and other gambling business related expenses as tax deductions.
+If you are running a gambling business you can report your net winnings as your income and claim your internet connection, computer and other gambling business-related expenses as tax deductions.

 If you are not running a business then you do not have to report your winnings in your tax return and you cannot claim expenses or losses as tax deductions.

 So the question then becomes how does the ATO define a gambling “business”?
-In an important and much reference ruling on taxation of gambling winnings, a judge used the following parameters to define whether you’re betting is a business or not.
+In an important and reference ruling on the taxation of gambling winnings, a judge used the following parameters to define whether you’re betting is a business or not.